rplzzz/causal-modeling/experiment-key.md

   1. Direct relative risk came out to 1.21, making the difference between the total and direct risk well within the expected statistical fluctuation.

+## Dataset 7B

+Same structure and coefficients as dataset 7, except that S is slightly positively associated with SES and negatively associated with
+O.  Analyzing this dataset with S omitted should produce a biased estimate for bho, even when you control for SES.
+The numbering of these experiments doesn't line up with the other Dataset 7 variants, and since none of them involve imputing SES values, I just ran them all with glm (so, no corresponding runmod or stan files).

+For this set of parameters, omitting S (i.e., O ~ uSES + H) roughly doubles the estimate of the coefficient on H, badly overestimating the

+### Experiments

+  1. Total causal effect of H, controlling for S.
+  2. Total causal effect of H, omitting S.
+  3. Direct causal effects, controlling for S, H, and SES.
+  4. Direct causal effect of H, omitting S from the model.

+### Results

+  1. bso = -0.3, bho = 0.49, ATRR_H = 1.6
+  2. bho = 0.50, ATRR_H = 1.6.
+No bias in this case because we are
+     not controlling for SES.
+  3. bso = -0.18 (true value was -0.2), bho = 0.26 (true was 0.2), buo
+     = -0.49 (ture was -0.5).
+ATRR_H = 1.26 (value with true bho:
+     1.19).
+The value of bho is off by enough to be mildly concerning, but the std. error (1-sigma) on it is 0.06, so we're actually not that far off.
+  4.

+## Dataset 7C

+Same as Dataset 7, but with a different RNG seed.
+The purpose of this experiment is to see whether the consistently slightly high values for bho we see in the other experiments are evidence of bias, or a result of commonalities in the datasets that were all generated from the same seed.

+###

 ## Dataset 8A

 Same structure as dataset 7, but the coefficient for the effect of SES